BrownBox/euclid/readme.txt

 Release Notes
 =============

+7.2.1
+New search functionality can now be turned on or off as desired New bb_get_post_meta() for nicer meta handling
+Major refactoring of section boilerplate, particularly around transient naming conventions Relevant transients are now auto-refreshed when saving/deleting posts, saving menus or any time dynamic styles are generated All default sections now use section boilerplate
+Bug fixes

 7.2
 Added support for loading sections from outside the theme (e.g. plugins) Better abstraction of pagination logic to allow for use beyond post archives